April 16, 2012

 Consumer Ed says:

 Under Georgia law, the management company can charge tenants for water usage in the apartment complex, including the common areas, calculated by either installing meters measuring individual usage or by mathematically dividing the amount on the water bill among the tenants (also called allocation).
-Note that residential buildings constructed after July 1, 2012 will be required to have individual water meters.
+Note that residential buildings constructed after July 1, 2012 are required to have individual water meters.

 In your lease (or in a separate document given to you before you signed the lease), it should state how your water usage will be calculated.
 If this information isn’t in the lease, or you’ve lost the paperwork stating how the water bill will be allocated, you can ask the management company for another copy of it.
 If the paperwork detailing the allocation of water bills says that the billing will be determined by individual meters, you may be able to call the water company directly and figure out your individual usage.